brian-watkins/elmer/README.md

 You can send a command to update the location manually with the `Elmer.Navigation.setLocation` function.
-If your component produces commands to update the location using `Navigation.newUrl` or `Navigation.modifyUrl`, your tests you should provide `Elmer.Platform.Command.use` with `Elmer.Navigation.spy` so that Elmer will be able to record and process location updates.
+If your component produces commands to update the location using `Navigation.newUrl` or `Navigation.modifyUrl`, your tests you should provide `Elmer.Platform.use` with `Elmer.Navigation.spy` so that Elmer will be able to record and process location updates.

 You can write an expectation about the current location with `Elmer.Navigation.expectLocation`.